Jumpol Adulkittiporn: Early life and education

 Jumpol was born in Bangkok, Thailand.
 He completed his secondary education in Wat Rajabopit School.
 He graduated with a bachelor's degree from the Faculty of Information and Communication Technology in Silpakorn University.

 Career

 Jumpol began working in the entertainment industry as host of the 2013 TV program Five Live Fresh.
-After the show, he debuted as an actor with a guest role in the 2013 Thai drama series Hormones, and got his first main role in the 2014 series Room Alone.
+After the show, he debuted as an actor with a guest role in the 2013 Thai drama series Hormones, and got his first main role in the 2014 series Room Alone 401-410.

 Jumpol continued working with GMMTV.
-He gained prominence for playing Pick in 'Senior Secret Love: Puppy Honey' (2016) and its respective sequel alongside Atthaphan Phunsawat.
+He gained prominence for playing Pick in Senior Secret Love: Puppy Honey (2016) and its respective sequel alongside Atthaphan Phunsawat.
 He later went on to star in the 2019 romantic drama Theory of Love and 2021 action drama Not Me.

-In 2022, under GMMTV, Jumpol starred in the series Astrophile for which he received 'Best Supporting Actor Award'.
+In 2022, under GMMTV, Jumpol starred in the series Astrophile for which he received "Best Supporting Actor Award".

+Personal life

+In March 2024, his father, Sompob Adulkittiporn, died.